skjiisa/xEdit-Armor-Export/README.md

 ### Installation

 1. Copy `mteFunctions.pas` (from Automation Tools for TES5Edit or elsewhere) to your xEdit's `Edit Scripts` directory.
-1. Copy `Armor Stats and Requirements.pas` from this repository to your xEdit's `Edit Scripts` directory.
+1. Merge the `Edit Scripts` folder from this repository with the one from you xEdit install.
+1. Copy `CT Ingredients-Do Not Edit.txt` to your xEdit install (the same directory as the exe file).
+As the title suggests, don't edit this file.

 ### Running